Courtesy of Abrams

 Spring ushers in far more than new adventures.
 There’s also a bounty of evocative cookbooks and food-driven non-fiction to set the stage for your next culinary journey.

-There are travel books and there are cookbooks, but if the bevy of new book releases this spring are any indication, the genres can coexist.
+There are travel books and there are cookbooks, but the genres can coexist.
 Gathering together and cooking serve as anchors in the eight titles below, which reveal how food can be the most evocative lens through which to understand a culture.

 From the open-air markets of Indian, African, and Chinese neighborhoods in Paris to the 19th-century expeditions that shaped the American palate, these stories will transport you as much as they will whet your appetite.